CodeByCalvin/DnD-Text-Adventure/README.md

 - **Single Page Layout**: The quiz is designed to run on a single HTML page for a seamless user experience.
 - **Question Navigation**: The game state changes as you progress, allowing you to move forward with your choices.
+- **Item interaction**: Pick up a sword, shield or a healing potion and add it to your inventory.

 ## Technologies Used